raspberrypilearning/fart-detector/WORKSHEET.md

 You only need a very small squirt to set it off, so spray some in the general direction of the sensor and wait.
 The message `Fart level x detected!` should appear and the *evacuate* alarm should go off.
 If you get a `-1` then you probably sprayed too much, you may need to wait a bit to be able to successfully calibrate the next time you run the code.

 ## Step 7: Continuous monitoring and recalibration

+You'll notice that currently the program will only wait for one fart, sound the alarm and then exit.
+It may be that you want to set this up in a semi permanent way to provide an early warning system in the home?
+It would be better if the program would sound the alarm for a while and then try to recalibrate to wait for another fart.

+The [data sheet](http://www.figarosensor.com/products/2600pdf.pdf) also says that the sensor has a dependency to temperature and humidity.
+This will manifest as the output voltage of the air quality sensor shifting under normal air conditions.
+What could potentially happen is that our ladder calibration level becomes wrong as conditions change throughout the day causing the alarm to go off on its own without a fart.
+To mitigate this we can put a timeout in our code to force a recalibration to run every two minutes.

+Lets continue editing our program.

+`nano farts.py`